turnerlabs/cstore/README.md

 # README

-The cStore CLI provides commands to push files `$ cstore push {{FILE}}` to remote storage.
-The pushed files are replaced by a catalog file, `cstore.yml`, that understands folder context, storage location, file encryption, and other details making restoration as simple as `$ cstore pull {{FILE}}`.
+The cStore CLI provides commands to push config files `$ cstore push {{FILE}}` to remote storage.
+The pushed files are replaced by a catalog file, `cstore.yml`, that understands resource needs, storage solution, file encryption, and other details making restoration locally or by a resource as simple as `$ cstore pull {{FILE}}`.

-`*.env` and `*.json` files are special file types whose contents can be parameterized with secret tokens, encrypted, and stored in locations like AWS S3 or source control. `*.env` files can also be pushed to AWS Parameter Store.
+`*.env` and `*.json` files are special file types whose contents can be parameterized with secret tokens, encrypted, and stored.

-TL;DR: cStore encrypts and stores environment configuration remotely using storage like AWS S3, AWS Parameter Store, AWS Secrets Manager and restores the configuration anywhere including Docker containers using a catalog file `cstore.yml` which can be checked into source control or stored with a project without exposing secrets.
+TL;DR: cStore encrypts and stores configuration remotely using storage solutions like AWS S3, Parameter Store, Secrets Manager; and restores the configuration anywhere including local machines, lambda functions, or Docker containers using a catalog file `cstore.yml` which can be checked into source control safely without exposing secrets.

 ### Example ###
 ```